spacetelescope/pandokia/doc/source/run_tests.rst

 Writing a nose test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+TODO: move this into the runners_nose section

+TODO: refer to a directory of sample tests

 Pandokia will support any type of test that nose supports: unittests,
 doctests, and arbitrary test functions that raise assertion errors if